 “The most impactful event has to be ASEAN MAKERTHON 2017.
 It was hosted by KakiDIY in collaboration with MCMC Malaysia and TELSOM (10 countries in ASEAN), connecting communities across ASEAN.
 Then, during the pandemic, we connected virtually to share ideas and best practices through Makers without Borders, a community movement hosted by the American Spaces Philippines team,” says Johnson.
 On top of it, KakiDIY has also curated specific community content for the rural communities as part of its outreach programme.

-Passion First The idea behind KakiDIY was purely out of passion.
+The idea behind KakiDIY was purely out of passion.
 “I like taking objects apart and innovating everything I see since I was nine.
 I enjoy sharing my best practices and teaching people how to do their own mini projects, and I apply it to all my other hobbies: computing, photography and automotive.
 Now, with KakiDIY, I aim to inspire people and incubate next-generation innovators,” shares Johnson.

 This on top of Johnson’s very impressive resume – eight years at Dell Computers Malaysia, Microsoft Malaysia, and Dell China in Sales, Website Development, eCommerce, managing 30-plus people across the Asia Pacific; headhunted by YTL to build a new telecommunication company (Yes4G), and for the last seven years, managing a part of TIME Dot Com’s ASEAN business in Vietnam.
 While running a few side businesses and dedicating his free time to KakiDIY and its community.